14 Apr 2023

 Outlook

 We continue to favor spread sectors and credit risk in asset allocation, with an up-in-quality bias within asset classes.
-We believe credit spreads are likely to widen in the coming months, likely presenting more attractive entry points for risk taking.
-That said, attractive opportunities exist in the preferred market and in BB-rated high yield and senior loans.
+We believe credit spreads are likely to widen in the coming months, presenting more attractive entry points for risk taking.
+That said, we see attractive opportunities in the preferred securities market and in BB rated high yield and senior loans.
 We do not see much further upside for long-end yields.

 Related articles